 How do you store clothes in a small space?

+To store clothes in a small space because you’re organizing a small bedroom, or organizing a small closet (or maybe both), go bespoke.
 ‘Fitted closets are the perfect solution for individuals looking to store lots of clothing items, without dominating too much space in the bedroom,’ says Simon Tcherniak at Neville Johnson.
 ‘The big advantage of fitted is of course that they can fill the space and cope with any idiosyncrasies.
 Your designer can measure exactly how much space you need for clothing rails and shelving.’

 ‘Made to measure designs drive innovation,’ says Rachal Hutcheson at Sharps.
 ‘Small or awkward spaces often need intelligent solutions to make the most of them so consider curved corner rails, pull out trouser rails and pull-down hanging rails to ensure your wardrobe is as efficient as it can be.

 ‘Bespoke designs ensure every last inch of space behind the doors is used, from wall to wall and right up to your ceiling, even those awkward corners and nooks which are presented by high or sloping ceilings and alcoves.
 A bespoke design will offer, on average, 40 per cent more space than ordinary fitted wardrobe designs.’

 What is the most efficient way to store clothes?